Peter Mandelson

-Peter Benjamin Mandelson, Baron Mandelson (born 21 October 1953), is a British politician, lobbyist and diplomat.
-He was Member of Parliament (MP) for Hartlepool from 1992 to 2004 and served in the Cabinets of Tony Blair and Gordon Brown as Minister without portfolio, Secretary of State for Northern Ireland, Business Secretary and First Secretary of State.
-He served as British Ambassador to the United States from February to September 2025 under Keir Starmer.
+Peter Benjamin Mandelson, Baron Mandelson (born 21 October 1953), is a British former Labour Party politician, lobbyist and diplomat.
+He was the Member of Parliament (MP) for Hartlepool from 1992 to 2004.
+He served in Tony Blair and Gordon Brown's cabinets as Minister without portfolio, Secretary of State for Northern Ireland, Business Secretary and First Secretary of State.
+He was the British Ambassador to the United States in 2025 under Prime Minister Keir Starmer.